Samosa Recipe (Better Than Takeout)

 • Cover the dough with a moistened napkin and set aside for 30 minutes.

-Making potato and peas stuffing
+Making potato and green peas stuffing

 • Steam or boil the potatoes and peas till are cooked completely.
 Drain them of any extra water in a colander or sieve.